 David Grabbe, reflecting on the evangelical Protestant focus on the 'blood moons' (lunar eclipses) discovered by Mark Biltz, marvels that so many Protestants who believe the 'Jewish Holy Days' have been 'done away' should be so obsessed with these lunar si. . .

 Is God an environmentalist?
-Should Christians care about the ecological health of the earth and its inhabitants, human or otherwise?
-Richard Ritenbaugh explains the Bible's position on the environmental issue.
+Should Christians care about the ecological health of the earth and its inhabitants?
+Here's what the Bible says about the environment.